 Is this recipe kid friendly to make?

-Yes, kids love making this recipe.
+Yes, kids love making this Arnott’s Royals Christmas pudding recipe.
 Younger kids may need help with melting the chocolate but older kids can make this recipe on their own.

 I’d make sure to supply kids with additional Jaffas and spearmint leaves for sampling if they are make these festive treats on their own.

-This buying guide may contain compensated links.
+This article may contain compensated links.
 Please read our Legal Policy for more information.